kubernetes/website/content/en/docs/tasks/debug-application-cluster/troubleshooting.md

 ## Getting help

-If your problem isn't answered by any of the guides above, there are variety of ways for you to get help from the Kubernetes team.
+If your problem isn't answered by any of the guides above, there are variety of ways for you to get help from the Kubernetes community.

 ### Questions